 - Swedish Southwest ER

-In addition, AIRLIFE-DENVER is our air medical transport serving facilities in an eight-state region.
+In addition, AIRLIFE-DENVER is our air medical transport serving Colorado and surrounding states.

 About HealthONE's ER wait times

 HealthONE is the first hospital system in Colorado to publicly post our average ER wait times – including separate pediatric ER wait times for our youngest patients.
 This transparency is part of our commitment to better serve our communities’ healthcare needs and help patients find the quickest access to high-quality emergency medical care across the Metro area.